immunefi-team/Bounty_Boosts/ZeroLend/29145 - [SC - High] zeroLendToken is bricked to use for whitelisted....md

 # zeroLendToken is bricked to use for whitelisted users

-Submitted on Fri Mar 08 2024 10:04:07 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 8th 2024 at 16:04:07 UTC by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29145